 Each year the Admissions Committee establishes the minimum acceptable GPA score, MCAT score and CASPer score for the admissions cycle.

-If the applicant meets the minimum score set for the admissions cycle they progress to Step 2.
+If the applicant meets the minimum score set for the admissions cycle, they progress to Step 2.
 If they are below the minimum, they do not progress in the process.

-Each year approximately 2000 applicants progress to the sketch and reference letter review.
+Autobiographical sketch and reference letter review.

 Applicants are expected to choose appropriate referees to complete the Confidential Assessment Forms and write letters of reference.
 Referees should have extensive personal knowledge of the applicant and be in a position to reasonably make statements concerning the applicant's character, personal qualities and academic capabilities.
 It is recognized that referees may not be in a position to evaluate all of the characteristics requested; however, applicants should ensure that, in choosing their three referees, the subject areas are covered.
 At least one referee should be a non-academic/character referee.

+The Queen’s School of Medicine uses a combined MMI and panel interview in the assessment of qualifying candidates.
 The goal of using the MMI is to more effectively assess non-cognitive qualities of an applicant, which could include empathy, critical thinking, ethical decision making and communication skills.
 Selected candidates will be invited to the MMI portion.
 From the applicants that complete the MMI component, a select number of these candidates will then be invited for a panel interview.

 Please note: For 2021 - 2022 admissions cycle, all interviews will be conducted virtually.